Wilhelm-Lee/Compound/README.md

 For more details about `build.sh`, type `build.sh` to check it out.

 > Tips & Tricks
 >
+> Source specification can be used with shell expansion by an asterisk:
+> `--source test.c,src/*`
+>
-> You can check out the default configuration of `build.sh` without doing any
+> You can check out the default configuration without doing any compiling work
-> computing work by only giving `--dumpenv` to its parameter list.
+> by only giving `--dumpenv` to its parameter list.
 >
 > If you don't use the `--complain` flag though, there will be an `okay` when
 > commands are successfully executed, or an `failed` with error message for